Valley of Love: Cast

+Huppert and Depardieu had last worked together on film more than 30 years earlier in 1980, approximately the same amount of time their characters in this movie had been separated.

 Production

 The film was produced through Les Films du Worso and LGM Cinéma, with co-production support from DD Productions, France 3 Cinéma and Belgium's Scope Pictures.
 It was pre-bought by Canal+ and received backing from the CNC, Soficinéma, Cinémage, Cofinova and Palatine Etoile Soficas.
 Filming in California began on 8 September 2014.

 Release

 The film was released in France on 17 June 2015.

+In November 2015, the film was released by Strand Releasing in the United States.